min2ha/ukwa-site/content/target/53377/index.en.md

   "subject": "UK General Election 2017"
 }

-# Association of Teachers and Lecturers (ATL) : Vote for Education

 ATL's education manifesto calls for an investment in education now to ensure the skills we need for our future.